MicrosoftDocs/cognitive-toolkit-docs/articles/Using-CNTK-with-CSharp.md

 CNTK v2.2.0 provides C# API to build, train, and evaluate CNTK models.
 This section gives an overview of CNTK C# API.
 [C# training examples](https://github.com/Microsoft/CNTK/tree/release/latest/Examples/TrainingCSharp) are available in CNTK github repository.

 ## Using C#/.NET Managed API to Build a Deep Neural Network
 CNTK C# API provides basic operations in CNTKLib namespace.
 A CNTK operation takes one or two input variables with necessary parameters and produces a CNTK Function.
 A CNTK Function maps input data to output.
-A CNTK Function may also be treated as a varaible and be taken as input to another CNTK operation.
-With this mechanism, a Deep Neural Network can be built with basic CNTK operations by chaining and composition.
+A CNTK Function may also be treated as a variable and be taken as input to another CNTK operation.
+With this mechanism, a deep neural network can be built with basic CNTK operations by chaining and composition.
 As an example:
 ***
 ```cs
 private static Function CreateLogisticModel(Variable input, int numOutputClasses)